Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "Did they pick out your clothing as well?"

-"Uh… yes."
+"Uh... yes."

 Rockefeller laughed.
 "Really?
-Interesting… It’s good if they can come.
+Interesting...
+It’s good if they can come.
 A few of my colleagues back on Earth who’ve never met you wonder about you.
-Your history, your unique family circumstances, your, ah, rather *uninhibited* modelling career… All of it rubs some of them the wrong way.
+Your history, your unique family circumstances, your, ah, rather *uninhibited* modelling career...
+All of it rubs some of them the wrong way.
 It goes against the grain of what they think a special envoy should be."

 "Even to a stone-age tribal species?
-Actually, no, that’s… I dunno where they’re at now, actually.
+Actually, no, that’s...
+I dunno where they’re at now, actually.
 We’re well out of the Stone Age and coming up on I guess early Roman in just a few years."

 "Even so."